 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Tallassee is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Tallassee is a city of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Tallassee who work in management occupations (12.33%), sales jobs (10.97%), and teaching (9.62%).

 Also of interest is that Tallassee has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Tallassee are slightly less educated than the national average of 21.84% for the average city or town: 16.38% of adults in Tallassee have a bachelor's degree or advanced degree
+The percentage of adults in Tallassee with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.38% of adults in Tallassee have a bachelor's degree or advanced degree.

 The per capita income in Tallassee in 2010 was $21,767, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $87,068 for a family of four.
 However, Tallassee contains both very wealthy and poor people as well.